TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Detect.rst

 Embedded elements in the site's content
 =======================================

-Unknown embedded elements (e.g. binary files) in the content of the website, which are offered to website visitors to download (and maybe execute), and do not come from you or your editors, are more than suspicious.
-A hacker possibly has placed harmful files (e.g. virus- infected software) on your site, hoping your visitors trust you and download/execute these files.
+Unknown embedded elements (for example binary files) in the content of the website, which are offered to website visitors to download (and maybe execute), and do not come from you or your editors, are more than suspicious.
+A hacker possibly has placed harmful files (for example virus- infected software) on your site, hoping your visitors trust you and download/execute these files.